• Consultations

 I've gotten many emails from people who made the same mistake ordering “free samples” of dietary supplements too.
 It's in your best interest to not use debit card for reoccurring purchases.

 Instead, use a credit card.
-The credit card serves as a barrier between your money and the people who want it.
+The credit card is a barrier between your money and those who want it.
 Also, some credit cards may offer perks for purchases (airfare miles, etc.) and even fraud protection just in case things don't turn out as you hoped.
 Generally, credit cards offer more protection than debit cards do.

 Bottom line: Don't give anyone direct access to your checking or savings account.